COVID-19 pandemic in Japan: Contact tracing

 On 9 March 2020, the medical experts reviewed the data from the Cluster Response Team's work and further refined its definition of a high-risk environment as a place with the overlapping "three Cs" (three close-contact situations (三つの密, mittsu no mitsu)): (1) closed spaces with poor ventilation; (2) crowded places with many people nearby; and (3) close-contact settings such as close-range conversations.
 They identified gyms, live music clubs, exhibition conferences, social gatherings, and yakatabune as examples of such places.
-The experts also theorized that crowded trains did not form clusters because people riding public transportation in Japan usually do not engage in conversations.
+The experts also theorised that crowded trains did not form clusters because people riding public transportation in Japan usually do not engage in conversations.

 During times when the number of infected patients rises to such an extent that individual contract tracing alone cannot contain a COVID-19 outbreak, the government will request the broad closure of such high-risk businesses.

 During the initial stages of the outbreak, medical experts recommended the government to focus on COVID-19 testing for contact tracing purposes and patients with the following symptoms: (1) cold symptoms and a fever of at least 37.5 °C (or need to take antipyretic medication) for over four days; and (2) extreme fatigue and breathing difficulties.
 The elderly, people with pre-existing conditions, and pregnant women with cold symptoms could be tested if they had them for two days.
 The country's high number of computed tomography (CT) scanners (111.49 per million people) allows them to confirm suspicious pneumonia cases and begin treatment before testing them for COVID-19.

 On 1 April 2020, medical experts requested the government to secure more hospital beds for patients and transfer those with mild or no symptoms to outside housing facilities to focus treatment on the severely-ill.